apache/flink/docs/ops/deployment/kubernetes.zh.md

     kubectl delete -f flink-configuration-configmap.yaml
     # if created then also the rest service
     kubectl delete -f jobmanager-rest-service.yaml
+    # if created then also the queryable state service
+    kubectl delete -f taskmanager-query-state-service.yaml
 ```

 ### Deploy Session Cluster